jannismain/ccBench/README.md

-# ccBench - Coding Characteristics Benchmarking Suite for Agentic Coding Tools
+# ccBench - Code Creation Benchmarking Suite for Coding Agents

-ccBench is a benchmarking suite designed to evaluate the performance of various agentic coding tools and configurations on solving various tasks.
+ccBench is a benchmarking suite designed to evaluate the performance of various coding agents on solving various tasks.
 It provides a standardized framework to test and compare how effectively different tooling variants can generate solutions to predefined tasks.

 ## Prerequisites